rostam-b/walkthru/README.md

 # walkthru

+## introduction

-sample repo for walk through fastai course
+This is a sample repo for walk through fastai course

+## details

+-first course
+-second course